 CL1.
-The healthcare provider must define and deliver its services from referral to discharge or further further management System(s) must ensure, where applicable: CL1.1 Publication of the diagnostic and interventional service(s) description, range of clinical activities offered, and their locations; CL1.2 Publication of evidence-based agreed pathways developed with stakeholder involvement; CL1.3 Agreement and publication of metrics and key performance indicators for monitoring and verifying the effectiveness of the service e.g. Did Not Attend (DNA), Referral to Treatment (RTT) and report turnaround.
-These could be based on a review of relevant guidelines, clinical pathways, quality standards and benchmark data; CL1.4 Performance is communicated to users and stakeholders, as appropriate; CL1.5 Information on how to access second opinions is provided.
+The healthcare provider must define and deliver its services from referral to discharge or further further management System(System(s) must ensure, where applicable: CL1.1 Publication of the diagnostic and interventional service(s) description, range of clinical activities offered, and their locations; CL1.2 Publication of evidence-based agreed pathways developed with stakeholder involvement; CL1.3 Agreement and publication of metrics and key performance indicators for monitoring the patient pathway e.g. Did Not Attend (DNA), Referral to Treatment (RTT).
+These could be based on a review of relevant guidelines, clinical pathways, quality standards and benchmark data; CL1.4 Performance is communicated to users and stakeholders, as appropriate;

 CL2.
-The healthcare provider must manage referrals and prepare patients/clients for their clinical a activity System(s) must ensure, where applicable: CL2.1 Mechanisms for the referral process are clearly communicated CL2.2 Requests are vetted in advance of the appointment; CL2.3 Request forms seek appropriate information including: Patient/client identification details; Name and contact details of the person making the request (who must be authorised to sign and request the specific clinical activity); The eliminate activity being proposed including the execution activity and activity.
-The clinical activity being requested including the specific anatomic site, where relevant; Clinically relevant information pertaining to the requested activity; Date of the request; Requirements for specified equipment, drugs, radioactive medicinal products and/or reagents if relevant; Additional information to support patient/client needs e.g. need for wheelchair access, interpreter, infection status and any known allergies.
+The healthcare provider must manage referrals and prepare patients/clients for their clinical a clinical activity System(s) must ensure, where applicable: CL2.1 Mechanisms for the referral process are clearly communicated CL2.2 Requests are vetted in advance of the appointment; CL2.3 Request forms seek appropriate information including: Patient/client identification details; Name and contact details of the person making the request (who must be authorised) to sign and request the specific clinical activity); The clinical activity being requested including the specific anatomic site, where relevant; Clinically relevant information pertaining to the requested activity; Date of the request; Requirements for specified equipment, drugs, radioactive medicinal products and/or reagents if relevant; • Additional information to support patient/client needs e.g. need for wheelchair access, interpreter, infection status and any known allergies.

-CL3 The healthcare provider must assure the technical quality of clinical activities System(s) must ensure, where applicable: CL3.1 Patients/clients are correctly identified, and appropriate consent is obtained; CL3.2 Equipment has been calibrated and is fit for purpose; CL3.3 Availability of appropriate positioning and supporting devices to ensure the integrity and quality of the clinical activity; CL3.4 Availability of protocols for each clinical activity.
-Protocols must: Be evidence-based and appropriate; Fully describe the critical procedural steps; Include diagnostic criteria and measurements of uncertainty, as appropriate; • Include arrangements for safe sedation, analgesia and or anaesthesia where necessary; Include health and safety considerations, contraindications and infection control; • Include guidance for onward referral, management of incidental or clinically urgent findings, and post-procedure care.
+CL3 The healthcare provider must assure the technical quality of clinical activities System(System(s) must ensure, where applicable: CL3.1 Patients/clients are correctly identified, and appropriate consent is obtained; CL3.2 Equipment has been calibrated, serviced and is fit for purpose; CL3.3 Availability of appropriate positioning and supporting devices to ensure the integrity and quality of the clinical activity; CL3.4 Availability of protocols for each clinical activity.
+Protocols must:

+Be evidence-based and appropriate; Fully describe the critical procedural steps; Include diagnostic criteria and measurement uncertainty, as appropriate; Include arrangements for safe sedation, analgesia and or anaesthesia where necessary; Include health and safety considerations, contraindications and infection control; Include guidance for onward referral, management of incidental or clinically urgent findings, and post-procedure care.
 CL3.5 Regular review of protocols, communication of protocol changes to relevant staff, and training on the changes where necessary; CL3.6 Competent and appropriate supervision of staff; CL3.7 Quality control measures are in place to ensure that the intended outcome of the testing/measurement/assessment stage is achieved, and that if there is a problem with quality, data is not released for reporting before the patient/client is discharged from the service; CL3.8 Results are reported in an appropriate time frame.